 - Use a clean cloth or a cotton swab to wipe all filament particles and grease residue from the feeder gears.
 Clean both the gear connected to the motor and the larger gear inside the feeder

-- Apply a small amount of grease to the gear attached to the feeder motor.
+- Apply a small amount of grease (approximately three droplets) to the gear attached to the feeder motor.
 There is no need to spread this out; the feeder will do this automatically when it turns

 - Hold the feeder close to the back panel and connect the filament detection cable to the flow sensor